davidgirdhar/Notes/aws/basics.md

 1. Compute 2.
 Database 3.
 Storage 4.
 Networking

+### What is AWS fargate?

+    AWS Fargate is a technology that you can use with Amazon ECS to run containers without having to manage servers or clusters of Amazon EC2 instances.
+With Fargate, you no longer have to provision, configure, or scale clusters of virtual machines to run containers.
+This removes the need to choose server types, decide when to scale your clusters, or optimize cluster packing.

 ### What is CloudFront?

     Amazon Cloudfront is a content delivery network (AWS CDN) that retrieves data stored in the Amazon S3 bucket and distributes it to numerous edge locations across the world.
 Edge locations are the network of data centers distributed worldwide through which content is delivered.